Belizean Tourist Information

 Belize sits right in the heart of Central America, flanked by Mexico and Guatemala, and is lapped on its shoreline by the Western Caribbean Sea.
 Historically it has maintained a rather low profile but in recent times the profile of the country as a tourist destination has risen thanks to the twin wonders of its Mayan history and its underwater splendour.

-Pristine rainforest, ancient ruins, the Belize Barrier Reef, and its beautiful atolls all testify to the country as a unique and exceptional destination.
+Pristine rainforest, ancient ruins, the Belize Barrier Reef, and its beautiful atolls all testify to the country as a unique and exceptional dive holiday destination.
+With 93% of its land under forest cover and 42% of it under some form of legal protected status, it is one of the world's most biologically diverse countries.

 • View a map of Belize